elizabetham/Midnight-Bot/README.md

  - A role in your Discord server named `Muted`
  - An installation of FFMPEG, added to $PATH
  - An API key for the Youtube Data API (Optional)
- - A Pastebin API key for error reporting (Optional)

 ### Configuration